valkyrie-hmm/specific-calculato/README.md

 ---
 specific calculator of functions and other stuff that i used throughout the last year of high school, which I made a program for

+use g++ instead of gcc if you encounter errors such as undefined math function like pow, tan, etc